amit-jain/raspberry-bot/README.md

         }
     ```

-As seen above, the ALBERT model has fallen short of the baseline performance using the BERT base cased model.
-But it is able to deliver a 10% worse performance with a model which is smaller in size by a fifth.
-The model is uncompressed so, the actual compressed model maybe not show such a huge difference but still will be substantially smaller and would take 20% less time to train.
+As seen above, the model fine-tuned on ALBERT is underperforming slightly on some metrics, better on couple of metrics but major difference is in the performance of `active_intent_accuracy`.
+This underperformance is more significant in the unseen services as compared to the baseline performance using the BERT base cased model.
+But it is able to deliver this performance with a model which is smaller in size by a fifth.
+The model is uncompressed so, the actual compressed model maybe not show such a huge difference but will still be substantially smaller and would take 20% less time to train.

-The key points affecting performance:
+#### The key points affecting performance:
 * Unavailability of a `cased` pre-trained ALBERT model.
 The nature of the task is such that the case of the tokens is an important signal for the model.
 Thus, this limitation accords severe disadvantage to the model.
 But this has not been confirmed by experiments due to lack of time.
 A simple yet sure way to confirm the theory would be to use an uncased BERT model to compare performance.
 * Not related to performance but the initial experiments concentrated on integrating the HuggingFace transformers but using their pre-trained BERT/ALBERT models did not perform well at all due to a lurking bug in the implementations or an unknown configuration not not evident.
 This severly restricted the usage of other models from the repository available.
 Most promising of the models that were available is the DistillBert.